How and When to Invest that Bonus Money

 Matt Kocanda

-Matt is a Partner, Wealth Advisor in our Itasca, IL, office.
+Matt is a Managing Partner for Chicagoland and Wealth Advisor at Corient.
 He serves as the personal CFO to families, private equity professionals, investment bankers and asset managers.
 Matt loves to help make the complex simple and help clients enjoy a full life.